Questions about Windows worth thinking about

 Fact #3: Each version of the Windows operating system is tied to a particular type of Internet Explorer

-Fact #4: The structure of Windows 8 makes it more obvious that there is a direct connection between the operating system and Internet Explorer
+Fact #4: The structure of Windows 8 and Windows 10 makes it more obvious that there is a direct connection between the operating system and Internet Explorer

-Windows 8 is actually two different operating systems which have been tied together.
+Windows 8 and Windows 10 both use two different operating systems which have been cobbled together.
 For the sake of convenience, I will call these the Metro Mobile operating system – which runs the Metro screen and functions – and the Windows 7 Desktop operating system which runs the desktop functions.
 The reason integration is so bad between the desktop and the metro screen is that they are completely different operating systems.
 What Microsoft has done is create a Jekyll and Hyde combination of two separate operating systems and then tried to hide this fact with one log in screen.
-Windows 8 Blue cannot “fix” this problem because it is an inherent part of the structure of Windows 8.
+Windows 10 cannot “fix” this problem because it is an inherent part of the structure of Windows 8.

-Windows 8 = Metro Operating System + Windows 7 Operating System
+Windows 8 and 10 = New Metro Operating System + Old Windows 7 Operating System

 You cannot overlap any applications or get is an application and the metro screen side by side or the metro screen and the desktop side by side.

-Fourth, the Metro Operating System uses a different version of Internet Explorer
+Fifth, the Metro Operating System uses a different version of Internet Explorer - called Edge in Windows 10

 The clearest indication that these are separate operating systems is that they use two different versions of Internet Explorer!
 This is the Metro Mobile Operating System version of Internet Explorer